How Expert Rankings Work

 How does SenseiRanks rank experts?

-Rankings are determined by a combination of verified proof tied to concrete client outcomes, testimonials that pass authenticity and identity review, profile completeness and consistency, offer relevance to selected niches, and recency of evidence.
+Rankings are determined by a combination of verified results tied to concrete client outcomes, testimonials that pass authenticity and identity review, profile completeness and consistency, offer relevance to selected niches, and recency of evidence.
 The system also considers risk and fraud signals identified during moderation.

-What is a trust score?
+What is Rating?

 How are testimonials verified?

 Testimonials are reviewed for attributability, contextual coherence, identity linkage, and authenticity signals in the submission flow.
-Reviewers assess wording quality, duplication patterns, incentive patterns, and whether the testimonial fits the known profile of the operator and offer.
+Reviewers assess wording quality, duplication patterns, incentive patterns, and whether the testimonial fits the known profile of the expert and offer.

 How do I get listed on SenseiRanks?